 The nation Israel also chose a lamb for Passover.
 And it was on "selection Sunday" 32 AD, that Jesus made His glorious march into Jerusalem - His Triumphant entry.
 Zechariah predicted Messiah would come riding into the city on the back of a donkey...

-Daniel predicted the very day of Messiah's presentation to the nation...
-Jesus entered the city on the exact day Daniel predicted.
+Daniel, 500 years in advance, predicted the day Messiah would present Himself to the nation.
+Jesus entered Jerusalem on that exact day.
 The crowd cheered.
-They hailed Him their Messiah - but the Jews didn't realize they were also selecting a Passover Lamb.
+They hailed Him Messiah, but the Jews didn't realize they were also selecting a Passover Lamb.

 Not only did the family select the lamb, but other preparations were made...
-Matthew 26:17-19 tell us, "Now on the first day of the Feast of the Unleavened Bread the disciples came to Jesus, saying to Him, "Where do You want us to prepare for You to eat the Passover?"
+Matthew 26:17-19 tells us, "Now on the first day of the Feast of the Unleavened Bread the disciples came to Jesus, saying to Him, "Where do You want us to prepare for You to eat the Passover?"
 And He said, "Go into the city to a certain man, and say to him, 'The Teacher says, "My time is at hand; I will keep the Passover at your house with My disciples."
 So the disciples did as Jesus had directed them; and they prepared the Passover."
 But how?

 The top priority in the family's Passover preparation was to PURGED THE HOUSE OF LEAVEN.

 The leaven or "Chametz' was any grain or flour interjected with a leavening agent for longer than 18 minutes (the time it takes for fermentation to occur).

-According to Jewish Law in making the matzah, or unleavened bread, the dough must bake in less than 18 minutes, or it's considered non-kosher.
+According to Jewish Law in making the matzah, or unleavened bread, the dough had to bake in less than 18 minutes, or it was non-kosher and not permitted.

-Removing leaven is an important Passover symbol.
+Removing the leaven was an important Passover symbol.
 Throughout the Bible leaven or yeast is a type of sin...

-The Jews refer to leaven as "a souring agent."
-And sin sours our lives.
+Leaven is "a souring agent."
+And likewise, sin sours our lives.
 It spoils the life that God intended...

-Leaven also corrupts by puffing up.
-And at the heart of the word "sin" is the letter "I".
-Sin likewise corrupts through pride - through puffing ourselves up.
+Leaven also corrupts by puffing up...
+At the heart of the word "sin" is the letter "I".
+Sin likewise corrupts us by inflaming our pride - through puffing ourselves up.

-Before Passover can be celebrated it's necessary to rid the house of all leaven.
-That night the family canvasses every inch of the home looking for leaven.
+Before Passover can be celebrated it is necessary to rid the house of all leaven.
+That night the family canvassed every inch of the home looking for leaven.

-This is a fun time for the kids.

-The father starts the search with prayer, "Blessed are Thou, Lord our God, King of the universe, who has sanctified us with Thy commandments and commanded us to remove all leaven from our house."
+And this is a fun time for the kids.
+They help with the purging.
+The father starts the search with a prayer, "Blessed are Thou, Lord our God, King of the universe, who has sanctified us with Thy commandments and commanded us to remove all leaven from our house."

 The disposal of the leaven was also a procedure full of purpose...
 The leaven is raked into a paper bag with a feather and wooden spoon; then the bag is burned.
 And this is a picture of what happens in our lives as a result of us embracing our Passover - Jesus Christ!

-The feather represents the Holy Spirit... (who came upon Jesus in the image of a dove)...

-The wooden spoon represents our repentance... (it's not gold - the spoon isn't flashy - rather it's humble, and simple, and unpretentious... like Jesus was).
+The feather represents the Holy Spirit... (who came on Jesus at His baptism in the image of a dove)...
+The wooden spoon represents our repentance... (it's not gold - the spoon isn't flashy - rather it's humble, and simple, and unpretentious... just like Jesus)...
 The bag speaks of the body of Jesus... (all the leaven was gathered in one location and disposed of at one time).
-Jesus paid for all our sin, once and for all.

-Lastly, the fire speaks of Jesus' death upon the cross... (the fires of God's judgment consumed all our sin at the crucifixion of Jesus).
+Jesus paid for all our sin, once and for all...
+Lastly, the fire speaks of Jesus' death on the cross... (the fires of God's judgment consumed our sin at the crucifixion).

-Through the work of Christ, and the power of the Holy Spirit sin is swept from our lives when our hearts become humble, and repentant, and trust in Jesus.
+Through the work of Christ on the cross, and the power of His Spirit, sin is swept from our lives when we become humble, and repentant, and trust in Jesus.